 Overview

-Setting up Network Path involves configuring your Linux environment to monitor and trace the network routes between your services and endpoints.
+Setting up Network Path involves configuring your environment to monitor and trace the network routes between your services and endpoints.
 This helps identify bottlenecks, latency issues, and potential points of failure in your network infrastructure.
 Network Path allows you to manually configure individual network paths or automatically discover them, depending on your needs.

 Note: If your network configuration restricts outbound traffic, follow the setup instructions on the Agent proxy configuration documentation.